 I cling to the story of Jesus because it is the story I need.
 I need examples of faithfulness to give me courage for tomorrow.
 I need the call to reconciliation as much as I need permission to be angry.

-Like Mary on that dark night it feels a bit like we are in the desert, too.
+Like Mary on that dark night, it feels a bit like we are in a desert, too.
 Many of us are confused and afraid of what’s next.
-In this uncertain time it’s necessary we find stories that propel us forward with compassion and bravery, that help us tend soft hearts and open hands.
+In this uncertain time, it’s necessary we find stories that propel us forward with compassion and bravery; stories that help us tend soft hearts and open hands.
 It is in the gritty hope of Jesus’ story that I rest for today and have new eyes to imagine tomorrow.

 Thanks for taking the time to get your thoughts on paper.
 The beauty of Jesus' birth is the way He came to us all...not as a rich king but in poor and humble circumstances.
 He is the Savior for all...our hope and joy despite the world tragedies we see each day.
 Merry Christmas!